mooreds/docs-1/references/connectors/twilio-documentation.md

 ## list_incoming_phone_numbers_mobile

-Returns a list of local <IncomingPhoneNumber> elements, each representing a mobile phone number given to your account, under an <IncomingPhoneNumbers> list element that includes paging information.
+Returns a list of local  elements, each representing a mobile phone number given to your account, under an  list element that includes paging information.
 Works exactly the same as the IncomingPhoneNumber resource, but filters out local and toll free numbers.

 <details><summary>Parameters</summary>